 The expression ‘tension’ appears in manifold contexts with diverse meanings.
 We speak of social, religious, electrical, sexual, and creative tension.
 In all these cases, tension refers to a static but unstable state.
 Such a state is on the verge of a dynamic process that may be destructive as well as productive.
 Tension provides the condition for transformations, but determines neither their beginning nor outcome.
 As a state of undecided potentiality, tension promises us agency and demands our involvement, while also captivating us aesthetically.
 By exploring the critical role of tension, the ICI’s inaugural project also seeks to reflect upon the Institute’s mission.
 More details on the core project Tension/Spannung.

 The project began in October 2007.
-In 2010, it started to focus on Kippbilder / Multistable Figures, in 2011 on Complementarity, in 2012 on Wholes Which Are Not One.
-The focus for 2013/14 will be Constituting Wholes.
+In 2010, it started its focus on Kippbilder / Multistable Figures, in 2011 on Complementarity and in 2012 on Wholes Which Are Not One.
+The focus for 2013-14 is Constituting Wholes.